tomcritchlow/tomcritchlow.github.io/_posts/2018-09-06-how-to-amp-stories.md

 - "textcolor:" which allows you to change the text color on the page to something other than default white
 - "backgroundblur:" when set to true it adds a filter:blur(2px) brightnesss(90%) to the background image

-Two important notes: jekyll frontmatter supports emojis and amp stories support gifs. 🔥
+Two important notes for furthering creativity: the frontmatter supports emojis 🔥 and amp stories support gifs.

-You'll see that this is pretty crude and easily extensible.
+You'll see that this is all pretty crude and easily extensible.
 For more of an idea of what is possible take a look at [CNN's AMP stories](https://www.cnn.com/ampstories/).

 Alternatively - I also made a super simple format that just takes a single input - a folder path.
 Then it generates an AMP story from all the images in that folder.
 See an [example file here](https://github.com/tomcritchlow/tomcritchlow.github.io/blob/master/_stories/gallery.md).